 Moved, Left No Address

-This UAA code is used when the addressee has moved from his/her existing address without filing a Change of Address forum or COA.
+This UAA code is used when the addressee has moved from his/her existing address without filing a Change of Address form or COA.
 In such cases, the USPS is aware that the addressee does not live there anymore, but they, however, do not have the data on where to send the mail.
 You can use the Proprietary Change of Address or PCOA tool to get through such a situation as the person has most likely updated their address with the numerous businesses they interact with frequently.

 Temporarily Away is a UAA code that is used when the addressee is not present at their residence but still considers the address to be his/her general residence.
-This also applies if the addressee’s temporary forwarding or holding mail-order has expired.
+This also applies if the addressee’s temporary forwarding or holding mail order has expired.
 Such cases may be reported as a temporary move by NCOALink.

 Sometimes the addressee may refuse to accept the mail or refuse to pay the additional postage charge they are due.
 Such instances or postal mails are clubbed under the UAA code “Refused.”
 You can avoid such instances by making sure that the posts you send out have sufficient postage pasted on them.
 However, that still can not stop the recipient from refusing the mail.

 If the postal address in your mailpiece is currently not occupied by anyone, then the address is treated as “Vacant.”
-Such cases are flagged in the DPV vacant field, which is returned from either CASS or NCOALink.
+Such cases are flagged in the DPV vacant field, which is returned from CASS or NCOALink.

 Box Closed – No Order

 If a PO Box gets closed without leaving a forwarding address and postal mail is sent to the said PO Box, then this UAA code is used.
 This is normally seen in cases where the PO Box gets closed due to non-payment.
 Such mailpieces come with a return code of 26 from NCOALink.